asseniliev/GamePoint/README.md

 ## Description

-"GAME POINT" is a web application designated to manage basic gamers (both individuals and teams) profiles, organize gaming competitions and events and maintain performance statistics.
+"GAME POINT" is a web application developped in ASP.NET Core MVC.
+It is designated to manage basic gamers (both individuals and teams) profiles, organize gaming competitions and events and maintain performance statistics.

 ![Home Page](/ScreenShots/HomePage.JPG)